-Moving a surface mounted electrical box appears to be a job that is outside the ken of most do-it-yourselfers.
-However, this project can be done in just six steps as long as you take the proper precautions and preparations.
+Moving a surface-mounted electrical box appears to be a job beyond the reach of most do-it-yourselfers.
+However, if you take the proper precautions and preparations, this project can be completed in just six steps.

 Things you need to do this job right: